 Bottom-Line: The JASGOOD Military and Tactical Nylon belt is highly adjustable, as convenient as they come, and uses a metal-free design that makes it ideal for the traveling hiker.

-Features To Look For In A Hiking Belt
+What Features to Look For In A Hiking Belt?

-Although hiking belts are relatively straightforward accessories, there are some features to consider before you make the purchase.
-Below, we’ve included the most important:
+Although hiking belts are relatively straightforward accessories, we’ve included the most important features to consider below.

 Buckle Style